-Connecting the Dots: Intersections among TVIC, Cultural Safety & Equity-Oriented Care
+Connecting the Dots: Intersections among TVIC, Cultural Safety & Substance Use Health

 Approaches to addressing violence in health care are rapidly evolving from a narrow focus on "interventions" for individual "victims", to a broader understanding of gender-based violence as a pervasive social problem embedded in social and structural inequities.
-The effectiveness of interventions to prevent violence and its consequences is therefore limited by the broader circumstances of people's lives.
-Further, the capacity of providers to respond to experiences of violence is reduced when they do not take these circumstances into account.
+The effectiveness of interventions to prevent violence and its consequences is therefore limited by the broader circumstances of people's lives.23 Further, the capacity of providers to respond to experiences of violence is reduced when they do not take these circumstances into account.
 So, interventions to prevent and mitigate the effects of gender-based violence must include an understanding of the circumstances of people's lives.
 Similarly, interventions to promote equity in health and health care must attend to all forms of violence.
 Interpersonal, including gender-based, violence should be understood within broad social circumstances, as well as systemic forms of violence and inequity.
-We must also consider that structural forms of violence filter down to everyday experiences, including interactions with health and social services.23 For example, people who live in extreme poverty often face class-based assumptions and stigma.
+We must also consider that structural forms of violence filter down to everyday experiences, including interactions with health and social contributes 24 For example, people who live in outrome page experiences, including interactions with health and social services.24 For example, people who live in extreme poverty often face class-based assumptions and stigma.